-According to the CDC, after initial testing, you should get your well tested every one year for total dissolved solids, nitrates, coliform bacteria, and alkalinity.
+According to the CDC, after initial testing, you should get your well tested once every year for total dissolved solids, nitrates, coliform bacteria, and alkalinity.

-There are other occasions, aside from regular testing, when you should get your well tested:
+There are other occasions when you should get your well tested:

 - When you carry out a repair or replacement in your well system

 - If you’re alerted that your local ground water has been polluted